 One portion is half a grapefruit, one slice of papaya, one slice of melon (5cm slice), one large slice of pineapple or two slices of mango (5cm slices).

 A portion of dried fruit is around 30g.
 This is about one heaped tablespoon of raisins, currants or sultanas, one tablespoon of mixed fruit, two figs, three prunes or one handful of dried banana chips.

 Tinned fruit in natural juice

 One portion is roughly the same quantity of fruit that you would eat for a fresh portion, such as two pear or peach halves, six apricot halves or eight segments of tinned grapefruit.

 How can I bump up my fruit intake?

-- Cooking apples taste great baked with a little cinnamon and nutmeg served with a little 0% per cent fat Greek yogurt.
-You could also, chop and stew them with a little water and raisins and you have a healthy desert ready to hand when you fancy something sweet.
+Cooking apples taste great baked with a little cinnamon and nutmeg served with a Greek yogurt.
+You could also chop and stew them with a little water and raisins for a healthy desert ready to hand when you fancy something sweet.

-- Bananas can be baked to or frozen for an hour or two and then taken out to be mashed into a healthy take on ice cream.
+Bananas can be baked or frozen for an hour or two and then taken out to be mashed into a healthy take on ice cream.

-Remember to spread your fruit intake throughout the day so you are not eating a lot of carbohydrate all in one go, which could affect blood glucose levels.
+Remember to spread your fruit intake throughout the day so you are not eating a lot of carbohydrate all in one go, which could affect blood glucose levels after eating.